Horses in the Battle of Mohács

 The Ottoman cavalry would not have waited for the assault of the Hungarian heavy cavalry, staying in one place.
 The target had to be set and the semi-heavy or light Hussar horsemen had been given the task of fixing the Turks to remain there.

 The Hussars were armed with lances and armed similarly to the Sipahies, except they had bigger horses.
-The Turks could not make an organized maneuver to evade them because the Hussars were as fast as they and would have caught up with them.
+The Turks could not make an organized maneuver to evade them because the Hussars were as fast as they were and would have caught up with them.
 Knowing this, the Sipahies launched a counter-attack.
 When the Hussars could get the Sipahies involved in close combat and perhaps they could even disrupt their formation, the heavy cavalry’s assault could start.
 As a result of this, the heavy cavalry could isolate and overrun the Sipahi units one by one.
 In case the Sipahies fled, then it was the Hussars’ task to chase them.

 Scattering the infantry